hackclub/hackclub/workshops/hcload/README.md

 }
 ```

 At the moment, the server simply replies with "Server running" when anything is requested.
-If you trying running the program (simply run hcload), you should see HTTP server ready, and on the top left of your screen "Server running"
+If you trying running the program (simply run hcload and open `localhost:20685` in your Browser), you should see `HTTP server ready` in your terminal, and "Server running" in your browser

 - Next, let's ask for a filePath (a path to a file) in our library's default function, and serve the file when an HTTP request reaches our server